mrdudz/portris/readme.txt

 To build, type "make cc65".
 Just typing "make" will show a list of targets you can use (some of which will not work, i guess).

+You also have to edit the CC65HOME at the top of the Makefile eventually :)

 To build the CBM programs, you will need additional tools in your path:

 - pucrunch